 (b) Class Designated Courses (courses that depend on your "class")

 Class Designated Courses are courses that have their time schedule determined by your "class."
-New students should register for the courses or fields listed below in their first semester.
-These courses do not require student screenings although it may be written so in the syllabus.
+New students should register for the courses or fields listed below with their assigned "class" in their first semester.